Mastro šŸ‘Øā€šŸ³ Docs

 However, be careful to take a bit of time to evaluate a package before adding it as a dependency to your project.
 Code quality and bundle size vary quite a lot among third-party packages.
 And you and your code will literally depend on that dependency not messing things up or slowing things down.

 You can use the URL of any ESM module as part of an import statement.
-However, if you’ll use the library in lots of files, it’s best to centralize it in an import map.
+However, if you’ll use the library in more than one file, it’s best to centralize it in an import map.
 Then, there’s only one place to change the version number, when the time comes to update it.

 On the server